Divisors on coherent schemes and homogeneous spaces: Criteria for ampleness

+Now, we establish the general case by using above resolved case iteratively.
+Recall the notation in \Cref{reduce-geonum-irrcomp}.
+Our induction hypothesis is that the assertion holds for all $X$ with $\rho(X)\leq N$ for a fixed integer $N\geq 0$.
+Thus, the goal is to show that under this hypothesis, the assertion holds when $\rho(X)=N+1$.
+Note that the case when $N=0$ is trivial because $X=\emptyset$.
+Now assume that $N\geq 1$.

-\epf Replacing $S$ by its open subscheme, the image of $X$, we may assume that $X\ra S$ is fpqc.
-If $X\times_S X$ is not connected, then we exploit \Cref{reduce-geonum-irrcomp} so that $\rho(X\pr)\leq \rho(X)-1=N$, hence the induction hypothesis applies to each $X\pr$.
+Replacing $S$ by its open subscheme, the image of $X$, we may assume that $X\ra S$ is fpqc.
+If $X\times_S X$ is not connected, then we exploit \Cref{reduce-geonum-irrcomp} so that $\rho(X_i)\leq \rho(X)-1=N$, hence the induction hypothesis applies to each $X_i$.
 In particular, the assertion holds for $X\times_S X$.
-On the other hand, if $X\times_S X$ is connected, then the analysis in the proof of the claim already shows that $X\times_S X$ has geometrically integral generic fiber over $X$, so the preliminary case applies to $X\times_S X$.
-By fpqc descent, the assertion for $X\times_S X$ descends to $X$, hence the assertion holds when $\rho(X)=N+1$, as desired. \epf \bcor For an affine scheme $S$, an $S$-quasi-separated finite type scheme $X$, an $S$-flat finitely presented group scheme $G$ with connected $S$-fibers acting on $X$, and a Picard-compatible invertible sheaf $\sL$ on $X$, then the following assertions are equivalent: \benumr \item the sheaf $\sL$ is $S$-ample; \item if we let $U$ be the union of all quasi-affine open $X_s$ where $s\in \GG(X,\sL^{\otimes n})$ for some $n\in \mathbb{Z}_{>0}$, then
+On the other hand, if $X\times_S X$ is connected, then the analysis in the proof of the claim already shows that $X\times_S X$ has geometrically integral generic fibre over $X$, so the preliminary case applies to $X\times_S X$.
+By fpqc descent, the assertion for $X\times_S X$ descends to $X$, hence the assertion holds when $\rho(X)=N+1$, as desired. \epf \bcor For an affine scheme $S$, an $S$-quasi-separated finite type scheme $X$, an $S$-flat finitely presented group scheme $G$ with connected fibres acting on $X$, a Picard-admissible invertible $\sO_X$-module $\sL$ is $S$-ample if and only if $X$ is covered by the $G$-orbit of $U=\bigcup_{s\in \GG(X,\sL^{\otimes n})} X_s$ where $X_s$ are quasi-affine. \ecor \bpf If $\sL$ is $S$-ample, then by \cite{EGAII}*{théorème~4.5.2} every $x\in X$ has an affine open neighborhood of the form $X_s$ for some $s\in \GG(X,\sL^{\otimes n})$.
+In particular, we have $U=X$, hence ``$\Rightarrow$'' is proved.